Stop drinking alcohol – mental health benefits and more

 No drowning sorrow

 Good and bad times can be felt.
 I do not need to drown my sorrows.
-I do not need celebrate my successes with a glass of champagne.
-Instead feeling those strong emotions is good.
-There is no need to supress them.
+I do not need to celebrate my successes with a glass of champagne.
+Instead, feeling those strong emotions is good.
+There is no need to suppress them.
 I can work through hard times by myself.
 I can feel happy and elated and enjoy that feeling.
-I can share it to.
+I can share it too.
 Feeling these good and bad times means I feel more alive.

 Tackle problems rather than avoid them

 Alcohol makes problems worse.
-How easy it was for me to drink to help me forget a bad day?
-The reason for bad day is still there tomorrow.
-Worse off if I was hungover, I was usually feeling irritable or tired, making the problem seem worse.
+How easy it was for me to drink to help me forget a bad day.
+The reason for the bad day is still there tomorrow.
+Worse still, if I was hungover, I was usually feeling irritable or tired, making the problem seem worse.
 Drinking does not make a problem go away.
 It only delays having to face it.

 Enjoying sobriety

 I’m enjoying sobriety.
 The longer I am sober, the more I want to be.
-I had to admit giving up drinking was not easy.
-The main battle was my mind.
+I have to admit giving up drinking was not easy.
+The main battle was in my mind.
 When I first gave up, I seemed to be thinking about drinking daily.
 However, like most habits, once I had got past the 30 days, I stopped thinking about it.
-My evenings are planned on what I want to do, rather whether I can drive or not.
+My evenings are planned around what I want to do, rather than whether I can drive or not.
 The longer sobriety lasts, the less I want a drink.

 Judgement from others

 Other people have problems with me giving up.
 Yes, it is true.
 People now comment on my lack of drinking (I never got comments that I drank too much!).
-People think I cannot walk into a pub without drinking (I can and do – though pubs do need to improve their choice of teas though!).
+People think I cannot walk into a pub without drinking (I can and do — though pubs could improve their choice of teas!).
 Giving up is my choice.
 I do not judge my friends or anyone else on whether they drink socially.
-That is there choice.
+That is their choice.
 I can still laugh and have fun with those who are drinking.

 Enjoying more activities

-I have a wider social circle and activities.
-Rather than arranging to go out with friends for a drink, I am discovering other things to do.
-Both on my own and with new friends.
+I have a wider social circle and a wider range of activities.
+Rather than arranging to go out with friends for a drink, I am discovering other things to do — both on my own and with new friends.
 I am enjoying different activities.
 I feel some friendships have deepened.
 Without drinking, my conversations are meaningful and relaxed.

 Where do you go?

-It is hard to find a coffee/ tea shop open after the hours off 5pm (apart from the chain coffee shops).
+It is hard to find a coffee/tea shop open after 5pm (apart from the chain coffee shops).
 Since giving up, I have noticed there are not many non-alcoholic places to meet in the evenings in the centre of Sheffield.

 Role model for children

-I am conscious on the positive role modelling I am having on my children.
+I am conscious of the positive role-modelling I am having on my children.
 My children talk about not drinking when they are older.
 They are learning from me.
 They see fun can be had without alcohol.
-I am more even tempered so they are not seeing any cross words through alcohol or seeing me out of control.
-When I am with them I am just me.
+I am more even-tempered, so they are not seeing any cross words fuelled by alcohol or seeing me out of control.
+When I am with them, I am just me.

-In conclusion if I had to choose the one reason to stop drinking, it would be the improvement on my mental health.
+In conclusion, if I had to choose the one reason to stop drinking, it would be the improvement in my mental health.
 My mental wellbeing has improved immensely.

 Pingback: 8 tips to help improve sleep - Counselling in your Community